 That’s how he understood his flower is special because they have tamed each other.
 The Little Prince needed to experience it the whole way.

 Then, from that episode in which the Little Prince is the learner, he then turns into the teacher to the narrator.
 When they are in a critical situation, running out of water in the desert, the quest for a well will be an amazing experience for both of them.
-The Little Prince manages to pass on the teachings learnt by experience through another experience with the author.
-When they drunk water from the well, it is more than just water, this one was full of what they have shared.
+The Little Prince manages to pass on the teachings learned by experience through another experience with the author.
+When they drank water from the well, it was more than just water, it was full of what they had shared.

 “This water was indeed a different thing from ordinary nourishment.
 Its sweetness was born of the walk under the stars, the song of the pulley, the effort of my arms.
 It was good for the heart like a present” (Chapter XXV)

-Through that quest, the Little Prince has passed on what’s lies underneath it and offers a second gift to the narrator:
+Through that quest, the Little Prince has passed on what lies underneath it and offers a second gift to the narrator:

 That gift isn't an easy one.
-For those special human being with such an expansive soul, embracing life on Earth can be very hard, especially binding with others who don't have the same mindset.
+For those special human beings with such expansive souls, embracing life on Earth can be very hard, especially binding with others who don't have the same mindset.
 Lewisia remedy will give them all the support to feel that crystalline, star-like connection and expansiveness of the soul within the density they might feel due to the incarnation.

 Le Petit Prince, by Antoine de Saint-Exupéry (French Version)